Lesson Feesfrom $35.00 / 30 Minutes

-I have been teaching violin privately for the past 19 years.
-During this time, my students have progressed and enjoyed their lessons so much that they tend to stick around for many years!
-I have had students accepted into Eastman School of Music, Mannes School of Music, Bard Conservatory, Meadowmount School of Music, Eastman Music Horizons, and California CODA Honors/All-State Orchestras.
+I have been teaching violin privately for the past 20 years.
+During this time, my students have progressed and enjoyed their lessons so much that they tend to stick around for years!
+I've had students accepted into Eastman School of Music, Mannes School of Music, Bard Conservatory, Meadowmount School of Music, Johns Hopkins Peabody Institute, Carnegie Mellon University, and California CODA Honors/All-State Orchestras.
 These are some of the world's most prestigious and competitive music institutions.
-My student Julian Hsieh has won 1st place in the 2019 VOCE state competition, Senior Ensemble category and performed at the 2019 MTAC convention VOCE recital in Santa Clara, CA (watch his performance here: https://www.youtube.com/watch?v=P6DXM1OSz-o&feature=youtu.be ).
+My student Julian Hsieh has won 1st place in the 2019 VOCE state competition Senior Ensemble category and performed at the 2019 MTAC convention VOCE recital in Santa Clara, CA (watch his performance here: https://www.youtube.com/watch?v=P6DXM1OSz-o&feature=youtu.be ).
 Julian was also selected as a participant in one of the prestigious 2020 Lessonface MET Orchestra Musicians Master Classes.
 My student Jason Hurlbut was chosen to accompany Moscow Ballet Principal Ballerina Anna Radik at Copley Symphony Hall in San Diego in a performance of Saint-Saens "Dying Swan" as part of their 2015 Musical Wunderkind program (watch his performance here: https://www.youtube.com/watch?v=ua3na8f9Hb8&list=ULY9_E29Nfum8&index=177 ) .
 I am also co-host of the YouTube channel "10 Minute Violin," https://www.youtube.com/c/10MinuteViolin which is dedicated to releasing weekly 10 minute videos with which students can practice along and improve aspects of their playing (scroll past my picture on the top right of this page to watch my latest videos!).

 I welcome and enjoy teaching all ages and levels, though my focus has been working with students ages 7-18.
 In addition, I have also instructed and conducted orchestra at the San Diego Youth Symphony & Conservatory for 8 years, New Youth Orchestra for 6 years, and school orchestras in the San Diego area.